 Tools to Improve Safety Working Alone

-There are various jobs that involve employees working alone, and this can sometimes result in these workers being put into risky situations.
-Some jobs are higher risk than others, but with any level of risk, as an employer you have a responsibility to ensure the safety of your lone working employees.
-Employers have a duty of care to employees and this includes improving safety procedures, attempting to eliminate as much risk as possible from the requirements of a role.
+There are various job roles that require employees to work alone; this can sometimes result in workers finding themselves in risky situations.
+Some jobs are higher risk than others, but as with any level of risk, as an employer you have a responsibility to ensure the safety of your lone working employees.
+Employers have a duty of care to employees, which includes improving safety procedures, attempting to eliminate as much risk as possible from the requirements of a role.

-The good news is that there are various tools you can use to improve safety working alone, and this is something that employers can do with far greater ease these days.
-Depending on the type of work and the level and type of risk, you can find solutions that will make it far easier for you to provide valuable protection and peace of mind for your lone workers.
+The good news is that there are various tools you can utilise in order to do this.
+Due to these tools, it is something that employers can do with far greater ease than was previously possible.
+Depending on the type of work, the level and the type of risk, WorkSafe can offer lone worker alarm solutions, making it easier for you to provide valuable protection and peace of mind to the employees of your business.